sammcj/neural-graf/docs/project-implementation.md

      - **Service Layer**: Provides high-level business logic and domain operations
      - **MCP Server**: Exposes the knowledge graph via the Model Context Protocol
      - **API Server**: Provides a RESTful API for non-MCP clients

+5. **Testing Progress**
+   - Implemented comprehensive unit tests for the Dgraph implementation:
+     - Created interface abstractions for Dgraph client and transactions
+     - Generated mocks using mockgen for testing
+     - Added tests for all core graph operations (create, get, update, delete)
+     - Included tests for edge operations and query functionality
+     - Added both success and error test cases

 ### Running the Application